papachristoumarios/assembly/README.md

 # assembly
-This repository contains some algorithms implemented in LC3 assembly mainly for educational purposes
+This repository contains some algorithms implemented in LC3 and MIPS assembly mainly for educational purposes